 Pearson’s Correlation Coefficient SPSS

-The Pearson’s correlation or correlation coefficient or simply correlation is used to find the degree of linear relationship between two continuous variables.
+Pearson’s correlation or correlation coefficient or simply correlation is used to find the degree of linear relationship between two continuous variables.
 The value for a correlation coefficient lies between 0.00 (no correlation) and 1.00 (perfect correlation).
 Generally, correlations above 0.80 are considered pretty high.

 - Draw a scatter plot before performing/calculating the correlation (to check the assumptions of linearity)

-How to Correlation Coefficient in SPSS
+How to Perform Pearson’s Correlation Coefficient SPSS

 The command for correlation is found at Analyze –> Correlate –> Bivariate i.e.

-Select one of the variables that you want to correlate in the left hand pane of the Bivariate Correlations dialog box and shift it into the Variables pane on the right hand pan by clicking the arrow button.
-Now click on the other variable that you want to correlate in the left hand pane and move it into the Variables pane by clicking on the arrow button
+Select one of the variables that you want to correlate in the left-hand pane of the Bivariate Correlations dialog box and shift it into the Variables pane on the right-hand pan by clicking the arrow button.
+Now click on the other variable that you want to correlate in the left-hand pane and move it into the Variables pane by clicking on the arrow button

-The Correlations table in output gives the values of the specified correlation tests, such as Pearson’s correlation.
+The Correlations table in the output gives the values of the specified correlation tests, such as Pearson’s correlation.
 Each row of the table corresponds to one of the variables similarly each column also corresponds to one of the variables.

 Interpreting Correlation Coefficient